stevefolta/spft/README.md

 -----

 - More escape sequences.
-- More testing of character insertion and deletion scenarios?
 - Handle requests for big selections correctly.
 - Settable window class and other WM hints.